Active Research project

 This project evaluates the effectiveness of hybrid dune systems—combinations of natural and hardened materials—for enhancing coastal protection and barrier island resilience.
 Through physical and ecological experiments, combined with life-cycle economic modeling, the team will generate data to guide the design, planning, and performance assessment of hybrid dunes.
 The effort will establish a testable framework for evaluating natural infrastructure performance and inform future coastal engineering guidance.

-Exposed geocube and exposed rock core dunes in New Jersey (New Jersey Sea Grant, 2015)
+Exposed dune rock core after Superstorm Sandy in Bay Head, New Jersey.
+(New Jersey Sea Grant, 2015)

 Problem